 - your CV

-- your degree certificate (or student status letter for 2019 graduates*)
+- your degree certificate (or student status letter for 2020 graduates*)

 - a signed tutor or employer reference letter.

 *The student status letter must be hand signed by a university official, on university letter headed paper and contain your full name (as shown on your passport) date of birth, course title, course start date, course end date, and your graduation date (dd/mm/yyyy or mm/yyyy).
 A degree certificate is still needed later as part of the process to obtain a work permit on arrival in China, therefore all candidates must be able to obtain a copy of their degree certificate by August 2020.

 Where can I go?